jazzband/django-push-notifications/README.rst

 Note that sending a non-bulk test message to more than one device will just iterate over the devices and send multiple single messages.

+The application supports multiple mobile applications with separate application IDs using one server simultaneously.

 Dependencies
 ------------
 Django 1.8 is required.
 Support for older versions is available in the release 1.2.1.